simonmichael/hledger/MANUAL.markdown

 postings, of some amount to some account.
 The amounts within a transaction must balance, ie add up to 0.
 Or, you can leave one amount blank and it will be inferred.

-Note that account names may contain single spaces, while the amount must be separated from the account name by at least two spaces.
+Account names typically have several parts separated by a colon, from which hledger will derive a hierarchical chart of accounts.
+Account names may contain single spaces.

-An amount is a number, with an optional currency symbol or commodity name on either the left or right.
+After the account name, separated by at least *two* spaces, there is usually an amount.
+This is a number, optionally with a currency symbol or commodity name on either the left or right.
 Commodity names which contain more than just letters should be enclosed in double quotes.
-Negative amounts usually have the minus sign next to the number (`$-1`), but it may also go before the currency symbol/commodity name (`-$1`).
+Negative amounts usually have the minus sign next to the number (`$-1`), but it may also go before a currency symbol (`-$1`).

 hledger's file format aims to be compatible with c++ ledger, so you can use both tools on your journal.
 For more details, see [File format